jxareas/TechHub/README.md

 TechHub is a sample educational app that provides courses for people who want to learn new skills in tech-related areas.

-The goal of this project is to demonstrate the use of modern android development practices.
+The goal of this project is to practice & demonstrate the use of some Modern Android Development Practices, Material Design Theming & Android Animations.

 ## 🕹 Animations 🕹